JuliaData/DataFrames.jl/docs/src/man/basics.md

 (@v1.6) pkg>  add DataFrames
 ```

-To make sure everything works as expected, try to load the package and if you have the time execute
+If you want to make sure everything works as expected you could run the tests bundled
-its test suits.
-It can take around 2726.057766 seconds (770.99 k allocations: 59.873 MiB, 0.07% gc time).
+with DataFrames.jl, but be warned that it will take more than 30 minutes.
 ```julia
 julia> using DataFrames
 julia> using Pkg
 julia> Pkg.test("DataFrames")
 ```

-Additionally, you must check the version installed with `st` command and ensure it is `1.0` release.
+Additionally, it is recommended to check the version installed with `st` command(this tutorial is for 1.x releases).
 ```julia
 julia> ]